Questions for doctors and interested parties:

 Is it possible to classify the tests as screening tests?

-If screening cannot be carried out, how is the selection carried out (criteria) and who informs the insured and advises them after a positive/negative test result?
+If screening cannot be carried out, how is the selection carried out (criteria) and who informs and advises the insured persons after a positive/negative test result?

-No, that is not what the tests were developed for.
+No, that's not what the tests were developed for.

 How can the body’s ability to repair itself be assessed for individual target diseases (in which situation is “ultra-early therapy” already too much therapy)?

 When it comes to malignant prostate cancer, not all cancers are fatal and dangerous.
 Even not all "malignant" prostate cancers are the same.
-Some can grow quickly, while others grow very slowly.
+Some can grow rapidly, while others grow very slowly.
 Some men with slow-growing prostate cancer (especially older men or those with other serious health problems) may never require treatment.
 Instead, reflective urologists recommend active surveillance or observation (sometimes called "watchful waiting").
-In this case, the proteomic test is used to noninvasively monitor the tumor.
+In this case, the proteomic test is used for noninvasive tumor monitoring.

 Are there treatment options or individualized drug therapy?

-Is follow-up with repeated proteomic analysis necessary after “ultra-early therapy”, or are further/other follow-up models recommended?
+Is follow-up with repeated proteomic analysis necessary after “ultra-early therapy,” or are further/different follow-up models recommended?

-If a protexam test result is positive, monitoring according to clinical guidelines is required prior to surveillance biopsy within one year of positive diagnosis.
+If a protexam test result is positive, monitoring according to clinical guidelines is required before surveillance biopsy within one year of the positive diagnosis.

 Does the test have to be repeated after a negative protexam test result?